eriglesias/eriglesias/README.md

 - 👋 Hi, I’m @eriglesias
-- 👀 I’m interested in Data Science, Coding, Cibersecurity and Learning!
+- 👀 I’m interested in Data Science, Cibersecurity,Crypton, Web development and overall how use technology to make people lives better
 - 🌱 I’m currently learning Python, Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me : Hej, looking forward to hear from you, please find me on the following e-mail address: enrique.viveros@protonmail.ch